They say that an ounce of prevention is worth a pound of cure.

 If you suspect that your car has even the smallest of problems, it’s smart to get it checked out right away by a reputable mechanic.
 Sometimes a small symptom indicates a much larger problem.

 Finding a good mechanic goes beyond scoping out good prices—it’s about finding someone you can trust.
 Before you bring your car into the shop, speak with a friend or family member about who they recommend.
 Read online reviews, and check if there are any complaints against the mechanic logged with the Better Business Bureau.

-A final way to take good care of your car is by having auto insurance you can truly count on.
-The right auto insurance will help you bounce back after an accident—and can even offer you extras like roadside assistance and insurance to rent a car after an accident.
+A final way to take good care of your car is by having an auto insurance policy you can truly count on.
+The right auto insurance will help you bounce back after an accident—and you can even add on extra coverages like roadside assistance or new and used car replacement for an additional cost.
 Contact an insurance professional like a local Erie Insurance agent to learn more and to get a free quote.